 days_file.read() followed by

 days_file.readlines() the second operation would return an empty string.
-Therefore, anytime you wish to read from a file you will have to first open a new file variable.
-Now that we have read from a file, let's learn how to write to a new file.
+Therefore, anytime you wish to read from a file you will have to first open a new file variable or use the

 title = 'Days of the Week\n'

 days.
-To make it easier to follow, we include the code from the steps above.
-We open the file in read mode, read the file, and store the returned output from the read operation in our new variable
+This code opens the file in read mode, reads the file, and stores the returned output from the read operation in our new variable

-path = '/users/sammy/days.txt' days_file = open(path, 'r') days = days_file.read()
+path = '/home/sammy/days.txt' days_file = open(path, 'r') days = days_file.read()

 open() function with the